“All serverless developers should use FunctionShield as part of every new function they develop” (Yan Cui, Principal Developer, DAZN)

 Below is a sample code snippet, demonstrating how to use FunctionShield in your AWS Lambda function:

-At the moment, FunctionShield is offered with Node.js and Python support for AWS Lambda.
+At the moment, FunctionShield is offered with Node.js, Python and Java support for AWS Lambda.

 FunctionShield logs are sent directly to your function's AWS CloudWatch log group.
 Here are a few sample logs, demonstrating the log format you should expect: